 Although places are fully funded for you, Plymouth City Council have to pay for every place so please ensure that you use spaces that are booked and cancel spaces when ill or unable to attend.

 Yes, every child who is registered in Plymouth on benefit related Free School Meals has been sent a code via a letter.
 This needs to be given to the holiday provider at the point of booking.

-We are developing an online code checker for parents which should be available soon.
+We have developed an online code checker for parents.
+All you need to do is enter a few of your child’s details to receive your code.
 Other eligible children will not be issued a code and will need to contact the Sports Development Unit on 01752 307008 or email email@example.com for eligibility.